 All assignments should be submitted through Canvas, unless otherwise instructed.
 Do not submit assignments by email.
 If you are unsure whether your Canvas upload worked or cannot access Canvas, you may email your assignment to me by the due date to insure you receive credit; however, you will have to post it on Canvas later to receive credit.

-No other late work is accepted.
+No late work is accepted.
 Late work is poor practice in the workplace, a burden on professors and yourself, and unfair to students who submit work on time.
 If you have exceptional circumstances, discuss them with me before the due date.
 If you are absent, you must still submit assignments due online by the due date to receive credit.
 Note that technology problems are not acceptable excuses to receive exceptions to the course policy.
+To compensate for a missing assignment, you have the opportunity during the semester to do one optional assignment worth 25 points.
+If you choose to do this optional assignment without having missed any work, then you earn bonus points.

 Avoid entering or exiting the room during class.
 This is a 75-minute class that meets once a week.
 Students should be able to avoid restroom breaks and phone calls during class time, barring an emergency.